IT-LAB-UAI/Documentation/Cisco/README.md

-# Cisco Router Configuration Guide – IT-LAB-UAI
+# 🛠️Cisco Router Configuration Guide – IT-LAB-UAI

 Welcome to the official network configuration guide for **IT-LAB-UAI**, the IT laboratory of **Universidad Adolfo Ibáñez**.
 This document outlines the step-by-step process to configure a **Cisco 2901 router** for a multi-VLAN lab environment using trunking, subinterfaces, DHCP, and NAT.